polyswarm/microengine-webhooks-py/README.md

 # microengine-webhooks-py

-PolySwarm changed from a websocket based bounty delivery to webhooks.
-Webhooks reduce wasted bandwidth by sending only relevant bounty events to each engine.

 This project has a simple webhook microengine that can be used as a base to build more complicated microengines.
 Users should be able to quickly get running by editing only one file with two functions to get started.